Most Influential Women in Cannabis

 Maya Angelou was one of the most renowned poets of the 20th century and the first female inaugural poet in U.S. presidential history.
 A three-time Grammy award winner, Maya Angelou was undeniably a powerhouse with a pen who frequently detailed her experiences with cannabis through her writing.
 In her first memoir, “I Know Why the Caged Bird Sings” Angelou goes into detail about her first experience with cannabis, smoking a cannabis cigarette with friends before a meal.
 She continued to write about “Mary Jane, hash, grass, gauge, weed, pot” throughout her career, even saying she “had absolutely no fear of using it.”

-Rihanna and the Modern Representation of Cannabis in Pop Culture
+Rihanna and Modern Cannabis Representation in Pop Culture

 Rihanna’s pop-icon status has been solidified over the years, with her 9 Grammy Awards, 12 Billboard Music Awards, and a long list of other incredible feats in the music industry.
 However, Rih-Rih has also been an outspoken advocate for cannabis use throughout her career.
 It’s even rumored that she and her team were once kicked out of a hotel room in Barbados for smoking in the room.
 She has frequently been photographed enjoying cannabis, even once rolling up on her bodyguard's head at Coachella in 2012.
 Even though she is now expecting her first child with her boyfriend, notorious rapper A$AP Rocky, Rihanna to this day is an advocate for the legalization of cannabis nationwide.